mderis/Zarinpal-Android-Sample/README.md

     .
   </application>
   ```
-3. Add Internet permission to your manifest file:
+3. Add Internet permission to your manifest file _(for android 5 and below)_:

   ```xml
     <uses-permission android:name="android.permission.INTERNET"/>